 Add Your Kodi Add-On Recommendations

 The Kodi add-ons for IPTV we have covered in this article will give you a broad selection of both customizable content and leading channels from the U.S. and Europe.
+If you’re a movie buff, you might also want to know about legal Kodi add-ons for free movies.
 If you know about any other IPTV add-ons worth mentioning, please let us know in the comments.